bengfarrell/rgf-blog/content/blog/2016-08-01-get-psyched-for-wbc16-with-livestreams-and-lodi-chardonnay.md

 ![Oak Farm Vineyard's scenic grounds.](http://s3.amazonaws.com/thegourmez-wpmedia/2014/09/Oak_Farms_Media_014-1024x175.jpg) Oak Farm Vineyard's scenic grounds.</div>

 To get in the mood for the WBC, my wine clique, by which I mean a group of fellow wine bloggers who check in with each other monthly and trade blogging tips, all brought different bottles of Lodi chardonnay to July's monthly call.
-They shouted down my zinfandel suggestion -- apparently, I'm the only one not weary of bold zinfandels at the moment.
+They shouted down my zinfandel suggestion—apparently, I'm the only one not weary of bold zinfandels at the moment.
 Don't worry, zins, with Rick Astley as my witness, I will never, ever give you up.